VOLTTRON/volttron/services/core/IEEE_2030_5/AGENTDEMO.md

     (volttron)> vctl config store 'platform.driver' 'inverter.points.csv' 'demo/inverter.points.csv'
     ```

-1. Open another terminal to install the 2030.5 agent and add it's property map to the configuration store.
+1. Add config store entries for the 2030.5 agent.
+We will use the identity `ed1`` for the agent.

     ```bash
-    > cd $VOLTTRON_ROOT
-    > source env/bin/activate
-    (volttron)> vctl install services/core/IEEE_2030_5/ --vip-identity ed1 --agent-config services/core/IEEE_2030_5/example.config.yml
-    (volttron)> vctl config store ed1 inverter_sample.csv services/core/IEEE_2030_5/inverter_sample.csv --csv
+    (volttron)> vctl config store 'ed1' inverter_sample.csv services/core/IEEE_2030_5/inverter_sample.csv
+    --csv
     ```

-    <mark>Note ed1 is the identity that needs to be in the configuration on the web demo</mark>

-1. Open another terminal to run a simulated platform.driver.
-In this case, an inverter with a
-   connected battery is being simulated.
+1. Install and start the 2030.5 agent.

     ```bash
-    > cd $VOLTTRON_ROOT
-    > source env/bin/activate
-    (volttron)> pip install -r requirements_demo.txt
-    (volttron)> python services/core/IEEE_2030_5/demo/inverter_runner.py
+    (volttron)> vctl install services/core/IEEE_2030_5/ --vip-identity ed1 --start --agent-config services/core/IEEE_2030_5/example.config.yml
     ```

-    This process will start publishing "all" messages for the inverter to the VOLTTRON message bus.

-1. Open another terminal to start the demo server in.
+1. Finally start the web based demo.

-    ```bash
-    > cd $VOLTTRON_ROOT
-    > source env/bin/activate
-    (volttron)> cd services/core/IEEE_2030_5
-    ...
-    ```

-1. Run the webgui.py script using the python interpretor.
 This should open a webpage allowing one
    to test the functionality of the 2030.5 agent.
 By default it will open at <http://0.0.0.0:8080>.
+   If this does not work you can browse to <http://localhost:8080> and that should work as well.

     ```bash
+    (volttron)> cd services/core/IEEE_2030_5
     (volttron)> python demo/webgui.py
+    ...
     ```

 ## The Demo ##